 Character - An ISO10646 [ISO10646] character having a unique character code as its identifier.
 This concept is independent of font, typeface, size, and style, so 'F', 'F', 'F', are all the same character 'F'.

 Character Code - The canonical integer used to identify a character in the ISO10646 [ISO10646] standards.
-This number identifies the character, but can be independent of any specific character set encoding of the character.
-Example: The '{' character known in Unicode [Unicode] as LEFT CURLY BRACKET has character code U+007B.
-However, depending on the character set encoding, the value 0x7B may or may not appear in the representation of that character.
+This number uniquely identifies the character independently of the various ways it is represented by different character set encodings of the character.
+For example: The '{' character known in Unicode [Unicode] as LEFT CURLY BRACKET has character code U+007B.
+In both ASCII and UTF-8 character set encodings the representation of this character is as a single byte code point 0x7B.
+However, in EBCDIC-based character set encodings the representation of this same character code is the single byte code point 0xC0.

 Character Set - An abstract set of characters that are assigned (or mapped to) a representation by a particular character set encoding.
 For most character set encodings their character set is a subset of the Unicode character set.